Vallenta/Studio/README.md

 ## Known Limitations

 - Form Designer is not supported — .dfm and .fmx files open as text
-- Windows only — the extension requires a local Delphi installation on Windows.
-Cross-compilation to other platforms (e.g., Linux) is possible, but deployment to target systems is not handled by the extension
+- Windows only — the extension requires a local Delphi installation on Windows. `Linux64` projects are deployed to and debugged on a Linux machine running VallentaAgent; other target platforms can be cross-compiled, but deployment to them is not handled by the extension
 - LSP does not yet support: Code Actions, Code Formatting, Signature Help

 ## Feedback and Issues